joejag/techblog/_posts/2018-02-01-two-line-budget.md

 It's ugly.
 This is great news.

-When you see the code is ugly it should fire a desire in you to improve it.
+When you see the code is ugly it encourages you to improve it.
 We'll explore an example in a minute.
 Because you might be thinking why on earth you'd want to adopt this rule.

 The two blank line budget is an __enabling constraint__.
 Enabling constraints are about opening up opportunities by limiting our choices.